samuel-jimenez/GramEditor/docs/src/git.md

 ### Configuration

-You can configure how Zed hard wraps commit messages with the `preferred-line-length` setting of the "Git Commit" language.
+You can configure how Gram hard wraps commit messages with the `preferred-line-length` setting of the "Git Commit" language.
 The default is `72`, but it can be set to any number of characters `0` or more.

 The Git Panel also allows configuring the `soft_wrap` setting to adjust how commit messages display while you are typing them in the Git Panel.
 The default setting is `editor_width`, however, `none`, `preferred_line_length`, and `bounded` are also options.